MatheusRabetti/matheusrabetti.github.io/_pages/about.md

 #### @Toptal

 * Strategic advisor for Toptal business functions and leaders
+* Leading Talent Operations analytical function.
-* Holding prioritization weekly meetings
+* Holding weekly analysis prioritization meetings
-* Holding monthly business performance meetings
+* Holding monthly business performance review meetings
+* OKRs definition
 * Improved newcomers talents retention by 5% in the network and by 2% the talents allocated to a job within 10 days.
-Explored the data, found the issue for this talent cluster and setup an action plan with the stakeholders to tackle it.
-* Dashboard creation and OKR setting
+Discovery
+    * Discovery - discovered talent retention issue.
+The metric wasn't being tracked.
+    * Problem Statement - explored the data and found that many talents leave the network after finishing a job.
+    * Action Item - Implement a new job matching process to tackle jobs with end scheduled.
+* Probability to convert based on Technical Steps Grade - Regression Model to predict when a talent score high in the first steps of the funnel if we can skip further steps in the screening process.

 #### @Glovo

-* Global Experimentation/Causality POC
+* Experimentation/Causality POC
 * Identifying heterogeneous treatment effects of marketing interventions (Retargeting).
 Segment Discovery leads to more efficient retargeting audiences.
 * Multi-Touch Attribution (building the role pipeline for u-shaped and Markov chains)
 * UMAP embedding clustering to identify users that churned due to bad user experience.